 It calculates the loss of an example by computing the following average:

 output size is the number of scalar values in the model output.

 The output layer needs to configure with a single node and a “sigmoid” activation in order to predict the probability for class 1.
-The example of Binary cross-entropy loss for binary classification problems is listed below.
+An example of Binary cross-entropy loss for binary classification problems is listed below.

 model.add(Dense(1, activation='sigmoid')) model.compile(loss='binary_crossentropy', optimizer=opt, metrics=['accuracy'])

 It is the default loss function to use for multi-class classification problems where each class is assigned a unique integer value from 0 to (num_classes – 1).

 It will calculate the average difference between the actual and predicted probability distributions for all classes in the problem.
 The score is minimized and a perfect cross-entropy value is 0.